gospider007/requests/README.md

 </a>
 </p>

 Requests is a fully featured HTTP client library for Golang.
-Network requests can be completed with just a few lines of code
+Network requests can be completed with just a few lines of code.
+Unified support for http1, http2, http3, websocket, sse protocols
 ---
 ## Features
   * [Simple for settings and Request](https://github.com/gospider007/requests#quickly-send-requests)